pombreda/lepl/doc-src/manual/debugging.rst

 .. warning::

-  Whenever you have a problem with LEPL, the first thing to do is enable ``DEBUG`` logging (see above).
+  Whenever you have a problem with Lepl, the first thing to do is enable ``DEBUG`` logging (see above).
 And then read the logs.
 Common messages and errors are described below.